getchoo/nix-exprs/README.md

 ### flake-based

-flakes are the primary supported method to use this repository - and in my opinion, can offer a much nicer user experience :)
+flakes are the primary method to use this repository

 #### installing packages